gebeyehu08/Objective_Data-analytics-python/bach/docs/source/bach/data-stores.rst

 =====================
 Supported Data Stores
 =====================
+Our aim is to support all popular data stores with Bach.
 Currently Bach supports AWS Athena, Google BigQuery, and PostgreSQL.
-Our aim is to support all popular data stores, and our roadmap includes Databricks, Redshift, ClickHouse, Snowflake, etcetera.
+Our roadmap includes Databricks, Redshift, ClickHouse, Snowflake, etcetera.

-For information on how to setup Objectiv with each of these data stores see the Collector sections for `PostgreSQL </docs/tracking/collector/postgresql>`__, `AWS Athena </docs/tracking/collector/amazon-s3>`__, or `Google BigQuery </docs/tracking/collector/google-bigquery>`__.
+For information on how to setup Objectiv with each of the data stores, see the Collector sections for `PostgreSQL </docs/tracking/collector/postgresql>`__, `AWS Athena </docs/tracking/collector/amazon-s3>`__, or `Google BigQuery </docs/tracking/collector/google-bigquery>`__.